This is a nearly-comprehensive list of “Little House On the Prairie” episodes that quote the Bible.

 - Laura and her paternal grandfather (“Journey In the Spring,” season 3)

-- Laura and the blind old man (“The Hunters,” season 3)
+- Laura and the blind old man whom she compels to help her (“The Hunters,” season 3)

-- Laura and Zechariah the old prospector (“Gold Country”, season 3)
+- Laura and the old hermit Zechariah, a gold-prospector who does not love gold, and who teaches Laura about greed (“Gold Country”, season 3)

 “The Haunted House”